fission-codes/spec/dialog/README.md

 Such techniques are unsuitable for far-edge and local-first applications, where disorder is the norm, network partitions are ubiquitous and unbounded, and there's an uncompromising need for availability.
 These environments also often involve dynamic network topologies made up of heterogenous peers, for which common definitions of consistency may not apply.

-Dialog addresses these constraints through its query engine, whose semantics guarantee eventual consistency across peers with access to the same sources of data.
-These guarantees are preserved through changes to a peer's access to data, and mean that Dialog is able to act as a sound foundation for globally distributed data with an indeterminate number of transient peers with varied access patterns.
+PomoDB addresses these constraints through its query engine, whose semantics guarantee eventual consistency across peers with access to the same sources of data.
+These guarantees are preserved through changes to a peer's access to data, and mean that PomoDB is able to act as a sound foundation for globally distributed data with an indeterminate number of transient peers with varied access patterns.

 ## 1.2 Insights